google/open-vcdiff/README.md

 with `-lvcdcom` and `-lvcddec`.

-To verify that the package works on your system, especially after making modifications to the source code, please run the unit tests using `make check`.
+To verify that the package works on your system, especially after making modifications to the source code, please run the unit tests using `make test`.

 For further details, please refer to
 [this link](https://github.com/google/open-vcdiff/wiki/How-to-use-openvcdiff).